MulFeRL: Enhancing Reinforcement Learning with Verbal Feedback in a Multi-turn Loop: Additional Experiments

-\subsection{Convergence and Validation Curves}
+\subsubsection{Convergence and Validation Curves}

 Figure~\ref{fig:con_two_subfigs} plots the average performance on five math benchmarks as training progresses.
 We observe that MulFeRL improves more rapidly in the early stage and stabilizes at a strong level in substantially fewer optimization steps than GRPO and Critique-GRPO across both backbones.
 We attribute this faster convergence to two design choices.
 First, feedback-guided regeneration can often refine otherwise unsuccessful rollouts into higher-quality candidates before parameter updates, thereby reducing the extent to which the learning signal is dominated by low-quality samples.
-Second, cross-turn comparative learning extracts additional supervision from within-trajectory comparisons across turns, providing denser and more informative learning signals per prompt.
+Second, cross-state FCO extracts additional supervision from verifier-certified feedback-induced transitions, providing denser and more informative learning signals per prompt.